DemonBunnyBon/DroppableUndroppables/README.md

 This mod makes all items droppable from the inventory, as well as giving certain items some weight, if enabled.

 This mod also allows to turn all collectible items such as notes, keys and the technical backpack into regular inventory items and make them droppable.
 This option is disabled by default.
-(The setting makes notes unreadable!).

 Each item has a somewhat realistic and balanced amount of weight assigned: